Last updated on

 DIRECTIONS

-- Whisk together flour, salt, baking soda, and baking powder together in a medium-sized bowl.
+- Whisk together flour, salt, and baking soda, and baking powder together in a medium-sized bowl.

 - Turn the mixer to low speed and add the flour mixture.
 Mix until combined and dough is formed.